 There is no legal limit on how many sick days per year UK employees can take.
 However, there are rules on when staff are entitled to Statutory Sick Pay (SSP).

 You must pay SSP from the fourth day the employee is off sick unless the employee tests positive for coronavirus or is told to self-isolate, in which case it is day one.
-Once you start paying this, you must continue to pay it for up to 28 weeks of absence.
+Once you start paying this, you must continue to pay it for up to 28 weeks of absence, as per the UK sickness policy.

 If employees are off work for a significant amount of time, you may begin to consider a capability dismissal.
 There is no set limit on how many sick days a year UK employees can take before this becomes an option.
 However, if they’ve been absent for more than a month, it’s normal to invite them to an absence review meeting.
 This meeting doesn’t have to be face to face.

-What’s the causes of 4.4 average sick days in the UK?
+What’s the cause of 4.4 average sick days in the UK?

 That figure is the number of days lost per worker, per year on average during a normal working year.
 That may not sound like very much—the number is down from previous years.
 But let’s look at this another way as there are other ways to measure sickness absence.